PAUL34913/msp1-cv/README.md

 -   Removed hero image from portfolio and blog pages
 -   Created a basic structure for the blog page including a video header

+**16/12/21**

+-   Fixed layout issue causing a white 1px horizontal line across the bottom of two footers when viewing on actual mobile devices.
+-   Fixed

 ## Known Bugs

 **Social Link Alignment**